 The most relevant of the supported data-storage formats for this article is ORCFile.
 The writer class basically implements the SSTable/log-structured-merge-tree algorithm that is also used by Apache HBase, Apache Cassandra, and other tools.
 Using this library, records can be efficiently written to files and read back from them.
 In addition, this library stores data in column store layout on disk, as HBase/Cassandra do.
 And the SSTable/log-structured-merge-tree algorithm makes inserts/updates/deletes relatively efficient while still keeping records in the file sorted by key.
 This library also divides files up into blocks of records, and optionally tracks statistics for each block (min/max for columns, bloom-filters, etc) which can be used to optimise queries.

-The hiveserver daemon allows client applications to submit operations to be performed using HiveQL, an SQL-like language.
-It compiles these operations into executable code which it then executes efficiently on a cluster to perform the requested operation against any set of files which are in a format for which it has reader/writer support - eg ORCFile.
+The hive query compiler library accepts a query-string in HiveQL format (an SQL-like language).
+It compiles these operations into executable code which it then submits for execution on a cluster to perform the requested operation against any set of files which are in a format for which it has reader/writer support - eg ORCFile.
+The compiler library can be embedded into a client application directly.
+Alternatively, the Hiveserver daemon is a standalone application that wraps the library; it accepts HiveQL commands over a network connection, submits the compiled program for execution, and returns the results.

 Together, HiveQL + ORCFile + a suitable cluster in which to store data and execute compiled queries is effectively a database.
 In comparison to an RDBMS there are obviously many features that are not included, but when it comes to applying SQL-like operations to vast amounts of input, Apache Hive is hard to beat.